ThunderTechnologies/SNEdge/README.md

 There are two methods of installation; Sidecar and RGB Bypass.
 The Sidecar install doesn't require any desoldering of components, but its sharpness isn't quite as good.
 The RGB Bypass has better sharpness, but is a more involved install.

 For **_BOTH_** of these methods, it is absolutely critical so solder an additional 10uF capacitor onto C90, C91, C92, C93, and C94 on the SNES motherboard.
 If these caps aren't installed, the SNES's video output will be terribly noisy.
+(For PAL systems, it's C91, C92, C93, C94, and C95).

 Below is an SOT-23 pinout I will be referencing later.
 <img src="https://github.com/ThunderTechnologies/SNEdge/blob/main/SNEdge%20PCB/SOT-23.png" width="640">